-According to the National Institutes of Health, you are suffering from the eating disorderbulimia if you experience these binge-purge symptoms at least twice a week for 3 months:
+According to the National Institutes of Health, you have this eating disorder if you do the following at least twice a week for 3 months:

-You eat much more food than usual beyond the point of feeling full in just a short time -- especially snacks or other foods high in calories.
-This episode is called a binge, and while it lasts, you feel like your eating is out of control.
+You binge eat.
+This means that you eat much more food than usual, beyond the point of feeling full, in just a short time -- especially snacks or other foods high in calories.
+During a binge, you feel like your eating is out of control.

-After a binge, you use aggressive purging tactics to try to prevent gaining weight from all the food you just ate.
+You “purge.”
+After a binge, you try to prevent gaining weight from all the food you just ate.
 You might make yourself vomit or take laxatives, diuretics, enemas, or other medications.
-You also might use fasting or excessive exercise as part of this harmful strategy.
+You also might use fasting or too much exercise as part of this harmful strategy.

-But unlike anorexia, which is a different eating disorder, you might be able to keep your body weight in the normal range, which helps to keep bingeing and purging a secret.
-But to you, bingeing can make you feel ashamed, while purging brings a temporary sense of relief.
+It can also be harder to tell, from the outside, that someone has bulimia.
+Unlike with anorexia, you might be able to keep your body weight in the normal range, with your bingeing and purging a secret.
+But to you, bingeing can make you feel ashamed, while purging brings a temporary and false sense of relief.

 It can also cause problems with your tooth enamel, due to the stomach acids from vomiting often.
 You may get gum infections, swollen facial glands, cavities, and discolored teeth, for the same reason.
 Your throat may be sore and inflamed, too.